 You will have weekly appointments with your radiation oncologist during treatment.
 In addition, you'll be monitored daily by the radiation therapists who administer your radiation treatments.
 Specially trained nurses in the Radiation Oncology Department are also available to help manage your needs and to answer any treatment-related questions you may have.

 It is important for you to attempt to make all of your scheduled radiation therapy appointments.
-If there is severe weather (i.e., snowstorm) on the day of a scheduled appointment, please call the Radiation Oncology Department (781-744-8780) if you would like to discuss rescheduling.
+If you need to miss an appointment, please call to reschedule; if your appointment is in Burlington please call 781-744-8780 and if it is in Peabody please call 978-538-4120.
 For each appointment you miss within your prescribed treatment course, one day will be added to your treatment plan.

-Reserved parking is available to Lahey's radiation therapy patients outside the Trump Building, which is an extension of the main hospital building.
-If you park in the main garage of the hospital and enter the 4th Floor Main Entrance, take the west elevators down to the 2nd Floor and follow the signs for the Trump Building.
-Parking is validated by the front desk staff after each patient visit.
+For Burlington, reserved parking for radiation therapy patients is available outside the Trump Building (which is an extension of the main hospital building).
+We recommend you park in this lot because it is a long walk from the main entrance.
+If you do park in the main garage and enter through the main entrance of the hospital you will be on the 4th floor where you will need to take the West Elevators down to the 2nd floor and follow the signs for the Trump Building.
+The front desk staff will validate your parking after each patient visit.

 The majority of patients see their radiation oncologist for an extended period following the completion of radiation therapy treatment.
-Your radiation oncologist, in collaboration with other cancer specialists, will determine the appropriate follow-up schedule for you.
+Your radiation oncologist, in collaboration with your cancer care team, will determine the appropriate follow-up schedule for you.
 Your follow-up at Lahey may occur in a multidisciplinary setting, including appointments with physicians from several medical specialties.